-In 2005, a 16 year old girl's love of Australian Shepherds led her to work, save and buy her own dogs.
+In 2005, a 16 year old girls' love of Australian Shepherds led her to work, save and buy her own dogs.
 Lyndi began training her dogs, joined 4-H and participated in obedience, showmanship, conformation and agility.
 During this time she heard about animal assisted therapy, researched it and wanted to get involved.
-As the training of her dogs progressed she realized they didn't have the right temperament for it, so then decided to wait and pursue animal therapy in the future when she had an animal that would enjoy its "work."
+As the training of her dogs progressed, she realized they didn't have the right temperament for therapy work.
+She decided to wait and pursue animal therapy in the future when she had another animal that would enjoy its "work."

 Lyndi also became involved with horses in 4-H, got her first horses as a young teenager and began training them herself.
 Continuing to pursue horses out of her love for them, she furthered her studies and received a degree at Weatherford College in Equine Management and Reproduction.

 On April 28th, 2013 she lost her first beloved Aussie unexpectedly.
-Within the following few months, not looking to get another dog right away, a friend encouraged her to come look at a little pup which was the last of the litter and should definitely have been the first to go.
-The pup gravitated toward Lyndi right away and had so much of the same personality as the dog she just lost.
-Obviously, the rest is history and the timing of it all was definitely not a coincidence!
+Within the following few months, not looking to get another dog right away, a friend encouraged her to come look at this little pup which was the last of the litter and should definitely have been the first to go.
+The pup gravitated toward Lyndi right away and had so much of the same personality as the dog she just lost, but had that extra something special.
+Obviously, the rest is history and the timing of it all was definitely not coincidence!
 "Annie" was born on April 25, 2013 and on July 4th, 2013 Lyndi brought her home to Dublin, Texas.

 "And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work."
 2 Corinthians 9:8